markwal/OctoPi-PolarBambu/README.md

-# 🤖 OctoPi-UpToDate
+# 🤖 OctoPi-PolarBambu

-*The latest OctoPi release with the latest OctoPrint already included*
+*The latest OctoPi release with the latest OctoPrint and the latest PolarCloud and BambuPrinter plugins already included*

 This repository automatically updates the OctoPrint installation, kernel and bootloader on the latest OctoPi image and provides the resulting image ready to flash.
-Checkout the [releases](https://github.com/OctoPrint/OctoPi-UpToDate/releases).
+Checkout the [releases](https://github.com/markwal/OctoPi-PolarBambu/releases).

 ## How does this work?